sonalexle/GeekLearning/README.md

 For inference, the models were [traced](https://pytorch.org/docs/stable/jit.html) to reduce the file size of saved models.

-The Flask application is available as a Docker image, which can be found here.
+The Flask application is available as a Docker image, which can be found [here](https://hub.docker.com/r/sonalexle/geeklearning).
 Note that the image is large in size (~2GB).
+To run the container, try `docker run --rm -p 8080:5000 sonalexle/geeklearning` and go to `http://localhost:8080` in your browser.
+Locally, the exposed port is 5000.
+The only requirement to run the app locally is a working Docker installation.

 Ideas to improve the project (arranged in decreasing order of importance):